Javy Guerra (baseball, born 1985): Washington Nationals

 Guerra was claimed off outright waivers by the Washington Nationals on May 20, 2019.
-He was designated for assignment on July 31, 2019.
-He had his contract selected for a second time on August 4, 2019.
+He was designated for assignment on July 31.
+He had his contract selected for a second time on August 4.
 In 2019 with the Nationals he was 3-1 with one save and a 4.86 ERA in 40 relief appearances.
 Guerra pitched the ninth inning of Game 2 of the World Series, allowing a solo home run to Martín Maldonado in a 12-3 Nationals win over the Houston Astros.
-He was non-tendered by the Nationals on December 2, 2019, making him a free agent.
+He was non-tendered by the Nationals on December 2, making him a free agent.
 To remain in the Nationals organization, Guerra subsequently signed a minor league deal with an invitation to major league spring training.
 On July 23, 2020, Guerra's contract was selected to the 40-man roster.
-On October 12, 2020, Guerra was outrighted off the roster and subsequently elected free agency.
-On December 21, 2020, Guerra re-signed with the Nationals organization on a minor league contract.
+On October 12, Guerra was outrighted off the roster and subsequently elected free agency.
+On December 21, Guerra re-signed with the Nationals organization on a minor league contract.

-On August 3, 2021, Guerra's contract was selected by the Nationals, but he was again designated for assignment on August 22, 2021.
+On August 3, 2021, Guerra's contract was selected by the Nationals, but he was again designated for assignment on August 22.
 In 6 games for the Nationals, Guerra struggled to a 16.50 ERA with 4 strikeouts.
 On August 22, Guerra was designated for assignment by the Nationals.

 On August 24, Guerra cleared waivers, but rejected his outright assignment and elected free agency.

 Toros de Tijuana

 On April 9, 2022, Guerra signed with the Toros de Tijuana of the Mexican League.
+He pitched in 31 games for Tijuana, posting a 2-2 record and 3.21 ERA with 31 strikeouts in 28 innings pitched.

+Guerra made 43 relief appearances for Tijuana the following year, registering a 2–4 record and 5.77 ERA with 25 strikeouts across 34 1/3 innings pitched.
+He retired from professional baseball following the 2023 season.

+Coaching career

+On February 5, 2025, the Athletics hired Guerra to serve as the pitching coach for their Double-A affiliate, the Midland RockHounds.